About Menstrual Migraine

 • Have a regular sleep pattern, and avoid too much or too little sleep.

-• Find ways to deal with stress, such as taking regular exercise and using relaxation strategies.
+• Find ways to deal with stress, such as regular exercise and relaxation strategies.

 *Source NHS.UK 2022